expert26111/DockerSwarm/README.md

 **1.** `docker swarm init --advertise-addr ipaddress`  *//Command 1*

 With this command executed there is a node created.
-A node could be a DigitalOcean droplet, virtual machine, etc.  Now what got created is a Manager node.
+A node could be a DigitalOcean droplet, Virtual machine, etc.  Now what got created is a Manager node.

 A Manager node, as every manager has someone working for them.
 So next, we create the worker nodes that will get managed by the manager node.

-After the execution of the Command 1.
+After the execution of Command 1.
 One is presented with a token(a fairly long string of characters).
 In order to add worker nodes to your manager keep that token.

 **2.** `docker info`  *//Command 2*